Methodology

 How Formulary Signal turns public changes into Signal Cards.

-Formulary Signal exists to make the public-record monitoring workflow explainable: scheduled checks, watchlist matching, timestamped Signal Cards, and source context from public sources where matching records are available.
+Formulary Signal exists to make the public-record monitoring workflow explainable: scheduled checks, watchlist matching, timestamped HTML Signal Card emails, and source context from public sources where matching records are available.

 Data sources

 Formulary Signal monitors public FDA/openFDA shortage data.
-Signal Cards can attach related public context from FDA RSS, RxNorm, openFDA NDC, DailyMed, and ASHP link-only references where available.
-It is not affiliated with the FDA.
+Signal Cards can attach related public context from FDA RSS, RxNorm, openFDA NDC, and DailyMed where available.
+ASHP/UUDIS remains external link/title/date context only; bulletin content is not copied, summarized, rewritten, or used for synthesized reports.
+Formulary Signal is not affiliated with the FDA.

 Monitoring